The 50 Scariest Horror Movie Monsters Ranked

 38. The Tentacle Monster – Possession (1981)

 Andrzej Żuławski's psychological horror drama "Possession" is a film that feels as if it defies description.
-Better suited as an experience rather than something to watch, "Possession" tells the story of Sam Neill's Mark, a spy who upon realizing his wife, Anna (played by Isabelle Adjani) is seeking a divorce, is thrown into a world of nightmarish psychosis as he slowly uncovers the truth of his wife's infidelity.
+Better suited as an experience rather than something to watch, "Possession" tells the story of Sam Neill's Mark, a spy who upon realizing his wife, Anna (Isabelle Adjani) is seeking a divorce, is thrown into a world of nightmarish psychosis as he slowly uncovers the truth of his wife's infidelity.

 The film was banned in many places upon its release in 1981, due in large part to the way horror and sexuality are visually intertwined throughout.
-"Possession" is a film as horny as it is horrific, with Adjani's Anna seeking the pleasure not of a random lover, but of a gooey, gruesome, tentacled monster.
+"Possession" is a film as horny as it is horrific, with Adjani's Anna seeking the pleasure not of a random lover but of a gooey, gruesome, tentacled monster.
 The creature is given minimal screen time, but the image of it writhing on top of her is enough to sear itself into the subconscious of anyone watching.
 The monster's impact on both Anna and Mark inspired two of the most grueling performances in horror history.

 Life gets pretty weird after you do the dirty deed with a gigantic tentacle beast.
 (BJ Colangelo)